What is Local Keyword Research?

 Location-Specific SEO Strategies

-Location Pages: Create dedicated landing pages for each location.
+Location pages: Create dedicated landing pages for each location.
 Optimise these pages with local search terms to target relevant audiences.
+This ensures each page addresses the specific needs and search habits of its target audience.

+Example: A branch in Bristol could use keywords like “best plumber in Bristol.”
 A branch in Birmingham might focus on “emergency plumbing services in Birmingham.”

-Contact Page Listings: For businesses with only a handful of locations, listing all addresses on a single contact page can be a practical alternative.
+Contact page listings: For businesses with only a handful of locations, listing all addresses on a single contact page can be a practical alternative.
 Ensure each address is optimised with relevant local search terms and includes key details such as:

 - Phone numbers